 · With the exception of Parking and one or two minor fees, your cost of attendance is billed to your account and a credit is posted by the graduate school finance office.

-· Cautionary note: If you receive a bill from the Bursar for tuition or fees, always contact me.
+· Cautionary note: If you receive a bill from the Bursar for tuition or fees, always contact the DGSA.
 Do not submit payment.
 All tuition and fees are paid for as a part of your fellowship but sometimes there is a delay in posting credits to your bursar account.
-On the flip side, know that if you have outstanding charges for parking permits or fines, you are not permitted to register for the next semester until you pay.
-I’ve seen late payments for such charges result in students being un-enrolled for very minor amounts, which then results in administrative hassles for you and for me!
+On the flip side, know that if you have outstanding charges for parking permits or fines, you will not be permitted to register for the next semester until you pay.
+We’ve seen late payments for such charges result in students being un-enrolled for very minor amounts, which then results in administrative hassles nobody wants to deal with.

 · PARKING: Be sure to visit the Duke Parking website: http://parking.duke.edu/parking/permits/students/graduate_students.php to purchase a parking permit if needed.
 Permits are available to new students starting in June (notification will be sent to your duke email).
 Parking permits for proximate (to LSRC) lots are LIMITED and the waitlists are long so attempt this as early as possible.
 The cost of the permit will be added to your Duke account which can be paid once you arrive at Duke.
 Green or Central are recommended if available.
 Be careful when looking at “proximate” lots such as Mill Lot as some of these are not proximate to research buildings or classrooms.
 Carpool passes are also available for two or more graduate students and these are generally in much closer parking lots than individual parking permits that are available to new students.
 Additionally, put your name on waitlists for proximate lots (circuit and chemistry for example).
 These waitlists are very long and can take 2-3 years to get so try to get on the waitlist asap.
 For those that prefer to bike to campus, you can obtain a few single-day parking passes from the parking office.